Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 Watermelon

 I do know that watermelon is not just an Arkansas food.
-They are grown all over the south.
+Of course, watermelon are grown all over the south.
 However, if you are visiting the state in the summer you should really try an Arkansas watermelon.

 Some of the best and the sweetest watermelons are grown in the state.